Without a Voice

 It had been happening almost every day.
 And this morning was no exception.
 Cade’s allergies have been relentless.

 “Ugggh.”
 Cade grunted on the couch.
-The painful, frustrated sound could be heard all through the night.
+The painful, frustrated sound was heard throughout the night.
 My Cade radar was on high alert keeping REM sleep at bay.

 “God, please grant my son peace.”
 I prayed.
 The salty tears crossed my lips as I lay.
 Tightly gripped my hands remained as I continued.
 “Please keep him free from pain.”
 There’s no worse feeling than knowing your child is suffering.
 “Please…” At times the man upstairs appears to be listening.
 Then, there are other times where he simply appears preoccupied with more pressing matters.
 Either way, I prayed.